-This unique Italian bread is everything we want in crusty bread.
-The golden crust, creamy texture, and amazing flavor make it irresistible!
-Perfect for toast and sandwiches.
-This post has step-by-step images and instructions to guide you.
+This unique Italian bread is one of our star recipes and everything you want in a crusty bread.
+Its golden crust, creamy texture and amazing flavor make it irresistible!
+It's perfect for toast, bruschetta and sandwiches.
+If you're not an experienced yeast baker, this post has step-by-step images and instructions to guide you.

-I must admit this is one of my favorite bread I bake, especially for breakfast toast with butter and sandwiches.
+I must admit this is one of my favorite breads I bake, especially for buttered breakfast toast and for sandwiches.

 I love baking with yeast.
 And though I know it's not everybody's thing, some bread recipes are worth the time and dedication.
 This is one of them, for sure.

 Others include oatmeal bread and 100% whole wheat bread.
-And let's not forget the easiest french bread that needs no kneading, taking complicated out of the bread baking equation.
+And let's not forget the easiest French bread, which requires no kneading and takes the complexity out of the bread-baking equation.

-Also called durum flour, semolina is a fine-textured flour (image below, right) made from durum wheat (used to make dried pasta).
+Semolina is a fine-textured flour made from durum wheat (used to make dried pasta).
 It has a nutty undertone and gives the bread a welcomed golden hue.

-It's similar to very fine sand.
-Very different and much finer than bread flour (image below, left).
+It's similar to very fine sand and different and much finer than bread flour.

 This is a fantastic recipe because it's easy to knead by hand.
-And even easier with a stand mixer (using the dough hook).
+It is even easier with a stand mixer (using the dough hook).

 It is supple, soft, and not sticky.